gpustack/gguf-packer-go/README.md

 ### Pull Model from Container Image Registry

-We can pull the published models from the Docker registry by `gguf-packer`.
+You can retrieve the published models from the Docker registry using `gguf-packer`:

 ```shell
 $ gguf-packer pull ${REPO}/qwen2:0.5b-instruct-q5-k-m-demo